Lab21k/dns-server/README.md

 # Dynamic nameserver

-You can entries via a HTTP endpoint.
+You can add entries via a HTTP endpoint.

 ## Running